 - Viroids are small single-stranded, circular RNAs that are infectious pathogens. - They have no protein coat, most cause diseases - The first discoveries of viroids in the year 1892-1898 by Dmitri Iosifovich Ivanovsky and Martinus Beijerinck. - Viroids only infect plants, and infectious viroids can be transmitted to new plant hosts by aphids, by cross contamination following mechanical damage to plants as a result of horticultural or agricultural practices,

 Disease Symptoms:

 - Chlorosis (Yellowing),

 - Mosaic (Intermingling patches),

-- Vein banding, Leaf crinkle, Leaf curl (leaves curl from the margins backward),

-- Enation (leaf-like outgrowth from the veins),

 - Streak (chlorotic streaks on leave),

 - Vein clearing (Yellowing of veins),

-- Necrosis (death of cell growing shoots),

-- Dwarfing (decrease in overall size),

-- Rosette, Bunchy top, Twisting etc. are produced in crop plants.
+- Vein banding, Leaf crinkle, Leaf curl (leaves curl from the margins backward), - Enation (leaf-like outgrowth from the veins),

 Significances of viruses: